W800 MA Creative Writing (1 yrs)

 Typical entry requirements

-First- or upper second-class honours degree or equivalent in English or a relevant subject
+First- or upper second-class honours degree or equivalent in English literature or a related subject

 IELTS 7.0, or equivalent in other approved English language test